OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

        # fps * postRoll * interval seconds.
 Zchange timelapses will take one final picture and add it fps * postRoll
        postRoll: 0

+       # Determines whether rendering the timelapse should be done automatically after the print is finished.
+       # Can be "always", "never", and "successful".
+       # "successful" means that only successful prints are rendered after the print finished.
+       renderAfterPrint: always

        # Additional options depending on the timelapse type.
 All timelapses take a postRoll and an fps setting.
        options: